NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

 This is *not* an unattended installation, several User Access Control and installation prompts must be handled manually, as well as installing the Sensor Driver.

 # Bootstrap a Windows 2016 Server AWS Instance
-1) With an AWS instance in an RDP window ready, open a command prompt and execute `windows-
+1) With an AWS instance in an RDP window ready, open `savior/bin/windows-prep.bat` and follow the instructions to execute it.
-2) Executing this powershell file will install git and python 2.7.x which is required for installing the rest of the system.
+2) Executing this batch file will install git and python 3.6.x, and clone this repo, required steps for installing the rest of the system.

 # Building Windows Sensors From Scratch
 1. Ensure that you have a virtual machine running Windows 10 x64 with git for windows and python 3.6.x installed.